 Candidates who successfully complete the written and physical ability tests may be invited to an interview, after which an extensive background check, which includes a polygraph exam, is completed for those who move forward in the process.

 Those who complete all of these to satisfaction may be given a conditional job offer, after which a medical examination, psychological evaluation and drug/alcohol screenings are completed (pursuant to Arizona Peace Officer Standards and Training requirements as specified in Arizona Administrative Code: R13-4-107).
-A re-fitness test must also be successfully completed at the time of a conditional job offer, which consists of a minimum of 19 push-ups (recently revised to reflect no time limit), 28 sit-ups within one minute and a 3-mile run completed in under 30:00 minutes without stopping or walking any portion.
+A re-fitness test must also be successfully completed at the time of a conditional job offer, which consists of a minimum of 19 push-ups (no time limit), 28 sit-ups within one minute and a 3-mile run completed in under 30:00 minutes without stopping or walking any portion.

 If those are completed successfully, candidates will be given a final job offer – the entire process can take up to three months.